dhermes/gcloud-golang-bigtable-examples/README.md

     ```

 1. On this page, click "Create new Client ID", select "Service account" as
     your "Application type" and then download the JSON key provided.
+The
+    downloaded file should resemble `keyfile.json.sample`.

 After downloading, move this key to the local directory holding this code.